-Just 200 kilometers south of the Arctic Circle, Skellefteå in Sweden’s Västerbotten County had offered a remarkable introduction to the largely unexplored wilderness of Swedish Lapland.
+Just 200 kilometers south of the Arctic Circle, Skellefteå in Sweden’s Västerbotten County had offered a remarkable introduction to Swedish Lapland.
 The magical region where in summer, sunlight is present for 24 hours of the day and in winter, the night sky transforms into a grand theater where the Aurora Borealis (or Northern Lights) performs her finest ballet.

 While exploring this region, visited mostly by Swedes in the know, I had been rewarded with one-of-a-kind experiences such as hiking through the windswept Bjuröklubb Nature Reserve, canoeing on the glassy Skellefteå River, going on a wild moose chase on quad bike, and going to sleep in the land of the Midnight Sun.
 It had all been a dream right up until this moment.
 Now I found myself surrounded by huskies without the slightest clue of what was going to happen next.